- Art of the Sentence

 News & Events

-A Conversation with Lorrie Moore
+An Interview with Lorrie Moore

 This week we go back a few years to Tin House Executive Editor Michelle Wildgen’s interview with Lorrie Moore (issue 41).
 If you haven’t read Moore’s work, we hope this piece provides some insight into what you’re missing and maybe you’ll find yourself leaving the office early, swinging by the bookstore and walking out with a copy of Birds of America: Stories (you won’t be sorry).
 If on the other hand, you’re one of the many who can’t get enough of Moore’s lyrical prose and sharp, well rendered characters, well, this one’s for you.